AlexWang233/LeetCode/README.md

-# My Leetcode Solutions Repo
+# LeetCode Solutions

-This repository showcases my solutions to various LeetCode problems, covering a diverse range of topics such as Python algorithms, data structures, JavaScript implementations, and SQL queries.
-Each solution is carefully crafted to provide efficient and optimized code that tackles these coding challenges.
+This repository contains my personal solutions to LeetCode problems.

+## Structure

+The solutions are organized into folders based on the programming language used:

+-   `/Python`: Solutions in Python
+-   `/JS`: Solutions in JavaScript
+-   `/SQL`: Solutions in SQL

+Each solution file is named according to the LeetCode problem number, for example `LC<problem_number>.py`.

+## LeetCode Profile

+You can find my LeetCode profile here: [My LeetCode Profile](https://leetcode.com/u/alexthelegend233/)1